ipopescu/docs/source/docs/casper/concepts/glossary/E.md

 ## External client {#external-client}

-Any hardware/software connecting to a Node for the purpose of sending deploys or querying the state of the blockchain.
+Any hardware/software connecting to a Node for the purpose of sending transactions or querying the state of the blockchain.